-In order to plan for the future of the Banyule urban forest, it is important to understand the current state of the urban forest.
-This section explores the state of the urban forest using the available data from Council, the Victorian Government (Vegetation Change 2014-2018; Vegetation Extent 2021; Planning Scheme Zones) and the Federal Government (SEIFA) as well as literature on urban forestry.
-This section provides a snapshot of the current state of Banyule's Urban Forest.
+To plan for the future of the Banyule urban forest, it is important to first understand the current state of the urban forest.

+This section explores the state of the urban forest using the available data from Council, the Victorian Government (Vegetation Change 2014-2018; Vegetation Extent 2021; Planning Scheme Zones) and the Federal Government Socio-Economic Indexes for Areas (SEIFA) as well as literature on urban forestry.
+This section provides a snapshot of the current state of Banyule's urban forest.

-Banyule's Places
+Banyule's places

-The diverse character of Banyule's urban forest and local neighbourhoods mean it is important to take a placebased approach to urban forest management.
-To support this we have considered the city as a whole, as well as its specific places, such as neighbourhoods, suburbs, natural areas and water catchments.
+The diverse character of Banyule's urban forest and local neighbourhoods means it is important to take a place-based approach to urban forest management.
+To support this, we have considered the city as a whole, as well as its specific places, such as neighbourhoods, suburbs, natural areas and water catchments.